savonet/liquidshop/2/index.md

 Schedule
 --------

-The workshop was held on Sunday January 23rd, 2022.
+The workshop will be held on Sunday January 23rd, 2022.
 The time span will be roughly 15:00–23:00 GMT in order to accommodate with most timezones (for instance, this means 9:00–17:00 in New Orleans and 16:00–00:00 in Paris).